OK-DMR/ok-dmrlib/README.md

 - Every FEC/CRC implemented supports both calculation, verification and (if possible) also self-correction
 - Working with Vocoder and Data/Control Bursts is supported, along with handling rates 1, 1/2 and 3/4
 - CRCs interface classes may require appropriate CRC Mask to be provided when generating or verifying
 - Through [dmr-kaitai](https://github.com/ok-dmr/dmr-kaitai) handling of ETSI, Hytera and MMDVM/Homebrew UDP data is supported
 - To inspect on-wire traffic PcapTool (provided in cli as `dmrlib-pcap-tool` script) supports PCAP/PCAPNG files with various functions on describing bursts, port/data filtering, data extraction, ...
 - Everything is tested, specifically now we have 95% pytest coverage for whole ok-dmrlib codebase
+- Not everything is probably documented as it should be, but the usage should always be very clear, when you look at tests of particular component